Vladimir Piniov: Arrest, confessions and suicide

 In the ending months of 2000, a police bulldozer was dispatched to excavate the sand dunes, in search of the bodies of the deceased victims.
 Piniov himself was brought to the crime scenes to locate the burial sites, and despite his initial denials, he eventually pointed out two of the locations to the authorities.
 When excavated, two bodies in an advanced state of decay were found, those of Artmanov and Shwartz, were located.
 On November 7, Grasimov's body was found not far from them as well.
 Despite the investigators' efforts, no traces of the alleged female victim, or any others, were found.

-Prior to his scheduled trial in April 2001, Vladimir Piniov committed suicide while in prison custody.
+Prior to his scheduled trial in April 2001, Vladimir Piniov killed himself while in prison custody.
 A few months following his death, a redacted psychiatric report which included an interview with Piniov was released to the public, which caused a small-scale scandal, as it hadn't been handed over to law enforcement due to the patient-doctor confidentiality laws, with psychiatrists also claiming that it also didn't contain anything that the authorities didn't know already.
 From it, it was deduced that Piniov felt no remorse for his crimes, was fully aware of his actions at the time of the killings and even identified the two previously unknown victims, but that information had been redacted and made unavailable to the investigators, despite it being pertinent to an open murder case.
 In 2004, when he was interviewed about criminal he had supervised, Superintendent Gantio talked about the Piniov case, noting that several other homeless people mysteriously disappeared during the time frame that the killer was active.
 He stated that he "wouldn't be surprised if more human bones were found in the area", and by his estimations, among the animal bones and bushes of the sand dunes, at least a few other bodies remain undiscovered.